Hole punch: Swedish triohålning

 In Sweden, a four-hole national standard is almost exclusively used.
 The centers of the holes are 21 mm, 70 mm and 21 mm apart, 10.5±0.5 mm from the edge of the paper.
-The guides help keep the paper in a straight line.
+These holes fit on the longer side of an A6, though it is usually used for A4 papers.

 The official name of this four-hole system is triohålning, since it was adapted to the "Trio binder" which was awarded Swedish patent in 1890.
 The binder's inventor, Andreas Tengwall, supposedly named it after a consortium consisting of himself and two companions, i.e. a trio.
-The binder can be opened at any place while holding the papers in place, as the inner holes have guide pins from one side, the outer holes have pins from the other side.